 Without magic, powers, and guns, PC will often tackle dangers with hands-on physical action.
 As Part II noted, they need physical abilities that will let them succeed at this.
 They also need success-friendly rules.

 Switching on these combat options gives PCs tools they can wield in battle to partially offset their lack of heroic powers.
 But watch out for options with the opposite effect.
 Detailed rules for crippling, bleeding, and so on are more likely to work against the PCs than against their monstrous enemies.
 (Rule of thumb: If the option lets you do something, it probably favors PCs.
 If it brings in bad stuff that happens, it probably favors the enemies.
-A crippled monster will just be replaced by a dozen more, but a crippled PC is a true loss!)
+For example, a rule that increases crippling wounds doesn’t hurt monsters in the big picture; there are always more monsters on the way!
+But a crippled PC is a unique loss.)

 Now that you’ve given players a big toolbox of combat options, think twice before diluting their benefit by flipping the switch from tactical combat to basic combat.
 Abstract fighting skews the battle toward stats vs stats, which puts a Madlander PC at a huge disadvantage against a Headless with ST 40.
 Tactical positioning, on the other hand, lets thinking players turn the battle map itself into a weapon.
 They might even fully neutralize a foe’s key advantages through clever positioning, such as by using movement, surround tactics, and long weapons to always stay outside that Headless’s clubbing range.

 A final switch to consider is cinematic combat rules.
-Most of those on B417 look too silly for “grim” fantasy like the Mad Lands, but Flesh Wounds could fit in.
-Consider Extra Effort in Combat (B357), too.
+Most of those on BS p.
+417 look too silly for “grim” fantasy like the Mad Lands, but Flesh Wounds could fit in.
+Consider Extra Effort in Combat (BS p.
+357), too.
 Any rule allowing PCs to save their hides by spending FP or character points gives them a needed lifeline without breaking the “low-power game” format.

 As those ideas suggest, low-fantasy “tech” materials should often be hard to acquire.
 That makes them serve not only as survival aids, but also as the “treasure” rewards and “item quest” targets of more conventional fantasy.
 As stand-ins for magic items, they even offer an element of an arduous “enchantment” process, in that they’ll typically need to be brought back to home base – through more dangers, of course – and delivered to the right craftspersons who can turn them into something amazing.